99sweetclaire/try/README.md

 # try
 ## new platform
-It is a try for the new platform for the silverfocs.
+It is a try for the new platform for the silverfocs hello